twelch/twelch.github.io/_posts/2014-06-11-geonode-with-vagrant-virtualbox.md

 # Setup PostGIS

-The next step was to get Geonode working with PostGIS and install Geoserver to run under the Tomcat web server and startup automatically with the VM.
+The next step was to get Geonode working with PostGIS.

-I also went ahead and setup hosting of the GeoNode Django app using Apache.
-I don't use this for active development but its great for making sure that it works well before pushing to staging or production.

 {% highlight bash %}
 sudo su postgres
 createuser -P geonode
 {% endhighlight %}

-* Use password geonode also, set as superuser.
-Use different password if a public server!
+Set the password to GeoNode also when prompted, and set as superuser.
+Of course if this is a public-facing server, use a different password.

-* I was getting a utf8 encoding error when loading the initial data fixture so amended the createdb as follows

 {% highlight bash %}
 createdb -E 'utf-8' -l en_US.utf8 -O geonode -T template0 geonode